RobotWebTools/rclnodejs/docs/EFFICIENCY.md

 # Tips for efficent use of rclnodejs

-While our benchmarks place rclnodejs performance at or above that of [rclpy](https://github.com/ros2/rclpy) we recommend appyling efficient coding and configuration practices where applicable.
+While our benchmarks place rclnodejs performance at or above that of [rclpy](https://github.com/ros2/rclpy) we recommend applying efficient coding and configuration practices where applicable.

 ## Tip-1: Disable Parameter Services